kabirshhaikh/Leetcode/README.md

--> Check if all ones are atleast k places away - leetcode easy problem -> Buildings with an ocean view - leetcode medium problem -> Count number with unique digits 2 - leetcode easy problem
+-> Check if all ones are atleast k places away - leetcode easy problem -> Buildings with an ocean view - leetcode medium problem -> Count number with unique digits 2 - leetcode easy problem -> Day of the week - leetcode easy problem